Brunswick Stew

 There seams to be more Brunswick Stew recipes than cooks in the southeastern United States.
 Unlike most rustic home grown recipes, Brunswick Stew recipes varies by region and was made with locally available ingredients.

-Traditional Brunswick Stew is slow cooked made using a variety of meats and vegetables in a tomato based broth.
-When using raw meats (pork, beef, etc) and poultry, it can take 4 hours or more to cook.
+Traditional Brunswick Stew is slow cooked using a variety of meats and vegetables in a tomato based broth.

-This recipe, using cooked chicken, is ready in about 2 hours.
-You can reduce the cooking time, but like all slow cooked stews the flavor improves the longer you cook it.
-To further enhance the flavor of Brunswick Stew, make it one or two days prior to serving.
+For this recipe, you can use raw or cooked chicken.
+While you can reduce the cooking time, like all slow cooked stews the flavor improves the longer you cook it.
+To further enhance the flavor of Brunswick Stew, make it a day or two prior to serving.

 Some Brunswick Stew recipes call for cream-style corn.
-I used to use canned creamed corn until the quality went to hell in a hand basket.
+I used to use canned creamed corn until the quality declined to a water mixture.
 The stew in the first slider photo was made using creamed corn.
-If you make your own cream corn you can add it to this recipe or substitute it for the kernel corn.
+If you make your own cream corn you can add it to this recipe or substitute it for the corn kernels.

 Cook’s Tip